Do you need help choosing the right hiking boots?

 Choose socks made of moisture-wicking materials (Coolmax polyester, polypropylene) and whose design creates a permanent air movement in the shoe to evacuate humid air upwards and let dry air in (X-Socks patents, Pody Air technology from Thyo, for example).

 They come from bacteria that feast on the moisture in the shoes.
 Wool is naturally antibacterial.
 Some treatments and fibers (silver ions, for example) artificially reproduce this quality.
-Note that bacteria are also partly responsible for overheating and, eventually, blisters.
+Note that bacteria are also partly responsible for overheating and blisters.

 Rubbing, folds, heat, blisters.

 Synthetic materials heat up faster than natural materials.
-Socks that fit the feet perfectly and do not slip limit the risks (good fit of the upper, at the instep, presence of elastane for those who can tolerate it well, size "to fit" and right/left foot construction for greater precision).
-Finally, to prevent blisters, there are double socks, or socks that are well reinforced in key areas, with materials such as Friction Free.
+Socks that fit the feet perfectly and do not slip limit the risks (good fit of the upper, at the instep, presence of elastane for those who can tolerate it well, size "to fit," and right/left foot construction for greater precision).
+Finally, some double socks or socks are well reinforced in key areas, with materials such as Friction Free to prevent blisters.

 Heavy legs after exercise or at the end of the day.

-This time, socks are not responsible, however, they can provide a solution, with the compression that promotes venous return and reduces fatigue.
+This time, socks are not responsible.
+However, they can provide a solution with compression that promotes venous return and reduces fatigue.

 We are getting close!

 You've narrowed down the huge selection of hiking boots on the market.

 Now it's time to pick a pair and put them through the ultimate test of fitting to ensure they're worthy of your feet.